chimmelb/fun-node-homework/readme.md

 ### Technologies

-Build this app as a Vue3 web page front-end talking to a NodeJS server.

-This project will have a few parts:
+This project will have a few parts
-1. A Vue3 web page that makes calls to...
+1. A Vue3 web page
 1. A NodeJS API server
 3. Unit test
 4. Documentation

-The one trick with NodeJS is the non-blocking I/O, so the ultimate goal is to respond to the request only once the db.js file has run its function (e.g. `.storePromise(seq)`).
-I would expect a valid string to take **1.5 seconds** to respond.
-This will look slow to the user.
-The response will be instant if there is a validation error, but will "stall" from the client perspective as the database call is running.
-That’s the key piece, that "storing in the database" needs to finish before sending the response.

-**TL;DR If the server responds to the client before the DB is finished, that is incorrect.**
+It is OK if there is a "web project" and a "server project".
+So long as the documentation indicates how to run everything, we're good.

 #### Web

+Build a VueJS (version 3) web page.
+Include at least one [component](https://vuejs.org/guide/essentials/component-basics.html), or one [composable](https://vuejs.org/guide/reusability/composables.html) - these are common VueJS building blocks.

 1. The initial web page will be a single page, with two *centered* inputs: